NoesisVision/noesis-docs/docs/configure.md

 ## Entry Points Configuration

 Entry Points are a critical component of Noesis DSL configuration.
-The `NoesisTags.Domain.EntryPoint` tag is specially treated in the implementation and represents the main entry points into your system's business logic.
+The `NoesisTags.Domain.EntryPoint` tag is specially treated in the implementation and represents the main [domain behaviors](https://github.com/NoesisVision/P3-model/blob/main/Elements.md#domain-behavior) that serve as entry points into your system's business logic.
 These are typically methods that handle incoming requests, commands, or messages.

 ### Common Entry Points Patterns